-Carjacking is different than other crimes involving breaking into or stealing a vehicle in that it involves directly taking the vehicle from someone else via the use of force.This means that rather than facing theft or burglary charges for taking the vehicle or items inside of it, you can instead face carjacking and robbery charges.
+Carjacking is different than other crimes involving breaking into or stealing a vehicle in that it involves directly taking the vehicle from someone else via the use of force.This means that rather than facing auto theft or car burglary charges for taking the vehicle or items inside of it, you can instead face carjacking and robbery charges.
 Although you may be charged with both offenses, you cannot be sentenced for both in relation to the same crime.
-While most theft charges can be charged as misdemeanors, both carjacking and robbery are always felonies, which is why anyone charged with carjacking needs to immediately contact a skilled Vista defense lawyer.
+While most theft charges can be charged as misdemeanors, both carjacking and robbery are always felonies, which is why anyone charged with these serious crimes needs to immediately contact a skilled San Diego carjacking attorney.

 Sentencing for these crimes can vary greatly depending on the prosecutor’s recommendations to the court.
 If the prosecutor recommends that you be charged with first degree robbery or carjacking, you could face up to nine years in prison and if you are accused of using a weapon or harming the victim, you could face an additional sentence of up to twenty years behind bars.

-While this sounds fairly straight forward, the fact that the prosecution must be able to show that the victim was actually and reasonably in fear of a legitimate harm to themselves, loved ones or their property due to your conduct can sometimes make a conviction difficult, particularly if you have the aid of a skilled Vista criminal defense attorney on your side.
-If your Vista defense lawyers convince the court that the victim had no reason to believe a threat of harm existed or that the victim was not present at the time of the crime, then you can only be charged with theft, not robbery or carjacking.
+While this sounds fairly straight forward, the fact that the prosecution must be able to show that the victim was actually and reasonably in fear of a legitimate harm to themselves, loved ones or their property due to your conduct can sometimes make a conviction difficult, particularly if you have the aid of a skilled criminal defense attorney on your side.
+If your San Diego carjacking lawyers convince the court that the victim had no reason to believe a threat of harm existed or that the victim was not present at the time of the crime, then you can only be charged with theft, not robbery or carjacking.

-With the right Vista defense attorneys on your side, you may be able to have the charges against you reduced or dropped before the case goes to trial.
-If the case does move forward, only a top San Diego criminal lawyer will be able to help you fight the charges in order to obtain minimal sentencing or a not guilty verdict.
+With the right defense attorneys on your side, you may be able to have the charges against you reduced or dropped before the case goes to trial.
+If the case does move forward, only a top San Diego carjacking lawyer will be able to help you fight the charges in order to obtain minimal sentencing or a not guilty verdict.

 Creative Commons Image by elana CXLIV